This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fall Planting Basics

-You’ll need to work backward from your area’s average frost date, factoring in each crop’s days to maturity plus an extra 2-3 weeks for shorter fall days to ensure complete concepts are considered.
+Plan backwards from your frost date, accounting for each crop’s maturity time plus an extra two weeks since shorter fall days slow growth.

 Determining First Frost Dates